donrobles/ReactMineSweeper/README.md

 ##Tutorial Link
-The tutorial I went through to learn about React can be found [here](https://facebook.github.io/react/tutorial/tutorial.html).
+This app is a continuation of the a [tutorial](https://facebook.github.io/react/tutorial/tutorial.html) I went through to learn about React.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).